pbock/fahrplan/README.md

 ]
 ```

-Because you'll often need to look up a station ID before you can fetch the departures board, you can also look it up right from the result of `station.find()` or `station.get()`.
+Because you'll often look up a station before you can fetch the departures board, you can also fetch the departures right from the result of `station.find()` or `station.get()`.
 Station objects come with a `departure.find([ date ])` method that works just the same.

 Example: